PedroPrebeck/IBM-Data-Science/README.md

 2. 🟩 Tools for Data Science
 3. 🟩 Data Science Methodology
 4. 🟩 Python for Data Science, AI & Development
-5. 🟨 Python Project for Data Science
+5. 🟩 Python Project for Data Science
-6. ⬛ Databases and SQL for Data Science with Python
+6. 🟨 Databases and SQL for Data Science with Python
 7. ⬛ Data Analysis with Python
 8. ⬛ Data Visualization with Python
 9. ⬛ Machine Learning with Python
 10. ⬛ Applied Data Science Capstone

-I have completed Course 1 through 4 am currently working on my project for Course 5.
+I have completed Course 1 through 5 am currently studying Databases and SQL for Data Science with Python.

 ## 📁 Repository Contents
 This repository contains my code and notes from the IBM Data Science course.
 Here's what you'll find inside: